You are here

-Pratt and Duke offer several undergraduate certificate programs that enable students to pursue more depth in a particular area of interest.
-Many departments at Duke offer certificate programs and that information can be found on their webpages.
-Some of the most popular certificates for engineers are listed below.
+Duke Engineering and Duke University offer many undergraduate certificate programs – allowing students to pursue more depth in a particular area of interest.
+The most popular certificates for engineers are listed below.

 Architectural engineering is the discipline concerned with the planning, design, construction, and operation of engineered systems for commercial, industrial, and institutional facilities.
 Our courses get students beyond the classroom – including case studies of actual construction projects on or near the Duke Campus and hands-on design projects.
 All civil engineering undergraduates are eligible to participate in the program and qualify to earn the certificate.